 - Reconcile disparate perspectives (the mapping)

 - Build a logical data model using an API approach

 - Validate a data model with the Data Model Scorecard

 - Create a dimensional business terms model

-During the in-person or virtual case study workshop, Steve will present data modeling topics and guide your group through step-by-step, playing different roles, including characters from the various case studies.
+During the virtual case study workshop, Steve will present data modeling topics and guide your group through step-by-step, playing different roles, including characters from the various case studies.
 Case studies cover many different industries, such as finance, hospitality, and retail.
 Expect a fast-paced educational yet entertaining course!

 To give you a taste for a case study, here is the introduction to the Chips Inc. Workshop:

 Imagine you are the Chief Information Officer for the bakery chain Chips Inc. Not only do you receive a salary and health benefits, but you also can eat as many pastries as you like for free from any of the 30 bakeries that Chips Inc. owns and operates.